Verubato/framesort/docs/macro-bot-instructions.md

 2. **Count** the variables on the header line.
 3. Are they equal, with `X` filling every hard-coded position?
 If not, fix it.
 4. Is every variable spelled exactly as in section 4?
+5. Is **at least one** entry a dynamic FrameSort variable?
+If they're all `X` or literal Blizzard units, drop the header and return a plain macro (section 5).
-5. Do the variables appear in the same order as the selectors (top-to-bottom, left-to-right)?
+6. Do the variables appear in the same order as the selectors (top-to-bottom, left-to-right)?
-6. Is there exactly one header line, and is it not the last line?
+7. Is there exactly one header line, and is it not the last line?
-7. Are placeholders `@none` (unless intentionally hard-coded and marked `X`)?
+8. Are placeholders `@none` (unless intentionally hard-coded and marked `X`)?
-8. Is the body under 255 characters?
+9. Is the body under 255 characters?

-## 9. Worked example
+## 10. Worked example

 Request: *"Cast Blessing of Freedom on my healer, hold shift for the other DPS, hold alt for myself."*